-- Knuuttila, S. and Lehtinen, A. I., 1979, “Plato in infinitum remisse incipit esse albus.
-New Texts on the Late Medieval Discussion on the Concept of Infinity in Sophismata Literature,” in E. Saarinen, R. Hilpinen, I. Niiniluoto, M. P. Hintikka (eds.), Essays in Honour of J. Hintikka (Synthese Library 124), Dordrecht: D. Reidel, 309-29.
+- Knuuttila, S. and Lehtinen, A. I., 1979, “Plato in infinitum remisse incipit else albus.
+New Texts on the Late Medieval Discussion on the Concept of Infinity in Sophismata Literature”, in E. Saarinen, R. Hilpinen, I. Niiniluoto, M. P. Hintikka (eds.), Essays in Honour of J. Hintikka (Synthese Library 124), Dordrecht: D. Reidel, 309–29.

-- Kretzmann, N., 1982, “Continuity, Contrariety, Contradiction and Change,” in N. Kretzmann (ed.), Infinity and Continuity in Ancient and Medieval Thought (Papers Presented at a Conference held at Cornell University on April 20 and 21 1979, under the Title ‘Infinity, Continuity and Indivisibility in Antiquity and the Middle Ages’), Ithaca: Cornell University Press, 322-40.
-(Appendix: “Text of Walter Burleigh and the Sophisms 8 and 16 of Richard Kilvington.”)
+- –––, 1982, “Continuity, Contrariety, Contradiction and Change”, in N. Kretzmann (ed.), Infinity and Continuity in Ancient and Medieval Thought (Papers Presented at a Conference held at Cornell University on April 20 and 21 1979, under the Title ‘Infinity, Continuity and Indivisibility in Antiquity and the Middle Ages’), Ithaca: Cornell University Press, 322–40.
+(Appendix: “Text of Walter Burleigh and the Sophisms 8 and 16 of Richard Kilvington”).

-- Kretzmann, N., 1988, “Tu scis hoc esse omne quod est hoc: Richard Kilvington and the Logic of Knowledge,” in N. Kretzmann (ed.), Meaning and Inference in Medieval Philosophy.
-Studies in Memory of Jan Pinborg, Dordrecht: Kluwer, 225-45.
+- –––, 1988, “Tu scis hoc esse omne quod est hoc: Richard Kilvington and the Logic of Knowledge”, in N. Kretzmann (ed.), Meaning and Inference in Medieval Philosophy.
+Studies in Memory of Jan Pinborg, Dordrecht: Kluwer, 225–45.

-- de Libera, A., 1983, “La littérature des Abstractiones et la tradition logique d'Oxford,” in P. O. Lewry (ed.), The Rise of British Logic.
-Acts of the Sixth European Symposium on Medieval Logic and Semantics (Balliol College, Oxford, 19-24 June 1983), Papers in Mediaeval Studies, 7, Toronto, Pontifical Institute of Mediaeval Studies, 63-114.
+- –––, 1983, “La littérature des Abstractiones et la tradition logique d’Oxford”, in P. O. Lewry (ed.), The Rise of British Logic.
+Acts of the Sixth European Symposium on Medieval Logic and Semantics (Balliol College, Oxford, 19–24 June 1983), Papers in Mediaeval Studies, 7, Toronto, Pontifical Institute of Mediaeval Studies, 63–114.

-- de Libera, A., 1989, “La problématique de l' ’instant du changement’ au XIIIe siècle: contribution à l'histoire des sophismata physicalia,” in S. Carloti (ed.)
-Studies in Medieval Natural Philosophy, Florence: Leo S. Olschki, 43-93.
+- –––, 1989, “La problématique de l’instant du changement au XIIIe siècle: contribution à l’histoire des sophismata physicalia”, in S. Caroti (ed.), Studies in Medieval Natural Philosophy, Florence: Leo S. Olschki, 43–93.

 - William Heytesbury: Sophismata (working text of the Latin):